 I would have given them the opportunity to improve their performance first and set those expectations.
 In this conversation, I would also ensure they understand what will happen if they do not improve their performance.

 However, if they are still under-performing, I would refer to the guidelines of the organization first to take the necessary action steps.
 Then I would meet with the employee and show them how they have not been performing.

 I would tie that to the action steps that are necessary from this point.
 We would then set expectations and a plan to improve performance.
 If the performance issues continue, then we will continue the disciplinary steps.

 37. How do you handle different personalities of your employees?

 I get to know each person on an individual level so I can adjust my style to suit each person effectively.
 It’s a positive thing to have people with different personalities because you can get a lot of different viewpoints that are valuable for ideas and decision-making.

 38. How do you adapt to change?

 When a change occurs, I ensure that I have all the information about it first.
 I understand all the implications and the possible reactions to the change.
-As a manager you must be the first to adapt to the change so I adjust accordingly.
-Then after communicating the change to my employees, I help them adjust and show my buy-in to the change.
+As a manager, you must be the first to adapt to the change, so I adjust accordingly.
+Then after communicating the change to my employees, I help them improve and show my buy-in to the change.

 39. What do you find most rewarding about your previous position?